clearstream/xml-to-array/README.md

 **Why should I use this package?**

-- because you don’t like XML
+- because you don't like XML
 - because other packages generate inconsistent array structure
-- because you can’t serialize SimpleXML objects
+- because you can't serialize SimpleXML objects (but can serialize arrays)
 - because you just want to use arrays

 ## Install